seantempesta/cljsrn-re-frame-workers/README.md

 (dispatch-sync [:initialize-db])
 (re-frame-worker/init-worker)
 ```
-#### Any code or dependencies referenced in this file will run in a worker!
+[NOTE: Any code or dependencies referenced in this file will run in a worker!]

 ### Replace all references to re-frame's `subscribe`, `dispatch` and `dispatch-sync` with the worker's api:
 ```clojure